bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-round-2-op_ctv.md

 Speaker 3: 00:23:36

-So also the good news is Jeremy Rubin already has a branch of Miniscript with CTV.
+So also the good news is Jeremy Rubin already has a branch of miniscript with CTV.
-So he's already done that hard work
+So he's already done that hard work for us.

 Speaker 1: 00:23:42

-for us.
-And the CTV stuff is dead simple in terms of coming up with the templates.
+And the CTV is as dead simple in terms of coming up with the templates.
 It's like a eight line Python script basically.

 ## OP_VAULT criticisms